Tristramella simonis: Appearance and behavior

 This species can reach a total length of 25.8 cm, but adults typically are 18-21 cm.
 It resembles a typical tilapia, usually being overall olive–brownish to golden–brownish, sometimes with a banded pattern.
 Compared to the extinct T. sacra, T. simonis has a proportionally shorter head and its lower jaw at most protrudes slightly past the upper jaw.
 They also differ in their teeth (number and shape) and certain meristics.
-If recognized as valid, the extinct intermidia and magdelainea only differ slightly in proportions and other details compared to T. simonis.
+If recognized as valid, the extinct intermedia and magdalenae only differ slightly in proportions and other details compared to T. simonis.

 T. simonis mostly feeds on phytoplankton and macrophytes, but also takes zooplankton and small benthic invertebrates.
-In Lake Tiberias, adults are found in open-water schools for much of the year, while the young live in sheltered habitats near the coast.
+In Lake Tiberias, adults are found in open-water schools for much of the year, while the young live in sheltered habitats near the shore.
 The species can reach maturity when 16 cm long, and breeding is from March to August, with a female being able to spawn two or three times in a season.
 It is a mouthbrooder, but some sources indicate this only is done by the female, while others indicate it is done by both parents.
 There are up to 250 relatively large eggs, which are laid on the open bottom in a "nest" in water less than 3 m deep.
 Shortly after they are picked up in the parent's mouth.
 The juveniles stay in the mouth after they hatch from the eggs, only leaving their parent when they reach about 1.4 cm.

-Although hybrids are well-known among tilapias, hybrids between Tristramella and other tilapias are unknown.
+Although hybrids are well known among tilapias, hybrids between Tristramella and other tilapias are unknown.
 Despite both living in Lake Tiberias and them being close relatives, hybridization between T. simonis and the now-extinct T. sacra also is not known to have occurred.
 A species of fish louse, Argulus tristramellae, apparently is host specific, only parasitizing T. simonis (even when still common, T. sacra was not attacked by this fish louse).